Dennis the Menace (U.S. comics): Giant series

-The main comic book series (simply named Dennis the Menace) ran in tandem with the "Giant" series.
-The Dennis the Menace Giant Vacation Special and Dennis the Menace Christmas Issue were published by Standard in 1955.
-Those issues inaugurated the Giants series, which was published by Pines for issues 2–6, and continued by Hilden/Fawcett for issues 6–75.
-The Giant series was later renamed the Dennis the Menace Bonus Magazine Series, which started with issue No. 76 in 1970.
-CBS and Hilden later retitled the series as The Dennis the Menace Big Bonus Series, which ran through issue #194 in October 1979.
+Running in tandem with the main comic book series was the Dennis the Menace Giant Series, beginning with the publication of Dennis the Menace Giant Vacation Special and Dennis the Menace Christmas Issue by Standard Comics in 1955.
+Those issues inaugurated the Giant series, which was published by Pines for issues 2–6, and was continued by Hallden/Fawcett for issues 6–75.
+The Giant series was renamed the Dennis the Menace Bonus Magazine Series beginning with issue #76 in 1970.
+While the indicia titled remained the same until the end of the series, under CBS Consumer Publishing, the covers began to feature "Big Bonus Series" in small text at the top left beginning with issue #174 (March 1978), and the cover title became Dennis the Menace Big Bonus Series beginning with issue #181 (August 1978), continuing until the series ended with issue #194 (October 1979).
+The cover title continued in 1980 with the February and April releases of Dennis the Menace Big Bonus Series #10 & 11, after which the character moved to Marvel Comics.